dyninst/tools/dlsonic/README.md

 ## Future Work
  - The call identification code makes use of parseAPI instead of dyninstAPI.
 This limits our ability to handle stripped binaries.
 We need to migrate the tool to use dyninstAPI instead.
  - Many applications are found to be making use of wrappers for dlopen/dlsym calls.
-The current analysis methodology will yield an incorrect number of calls in such cases.
-For eg., if there is one wrapper that calls dlopen, the tool will report one call to dlopen while in reality the wrapper might be getting called a large number of times (each time resulting in a dlopen call).
+The current analysis methodology will resolve the libnames and symbols to function parameters and will not detect string literals which the parameters might have resolved to upon further backward slicing.
  - String based optimisations are quite common.
 The behaviour of strcpy, strcat, strcmp, etc. needs to be studied and common operations need to be supported to improve argument tracking.